robertyte/jekyll-now/_posts/2016-10-19-dissertation5-post.md

 When your Two Class learning process suffers from heterogeneity in the positive class and severe class imbalance, One Class SVM can come in handy.

 One Class SVM is an unsupervised algorithm that learns a decision function for novelty (or anomalies) detection: classifying new data as similar or different to the training set.
 By just providing training data of one class, an algorithm creates a representational model of this data.
 If newly encountered data is too different, according to some measurement, from this model, it is labelled as out-of-class.
-Very nice explanation of mechanics and parameters of One CLass SVM could be found in [Scholkopf, B. et al. (2000) Support Vector Method for Novelty Detection.
+Very nice explanation of mechanics and parameters of One Class SVM could be found in [Scholkopf, B. et al. (2000) Support Vector Method for Novelty Detection.
 MIT Press (2000)].

 I used One Class SVM with RBF kernel to tackle two issues within the data set of dissertation.
 Firstly, positive class possessed high heterogeneity, thus I assumed learning the core cluster of positive cases and omitting the outlying instances could improve performance.
 Secondly, there was a severe imbalance of 1:138.000 positive vs. negative instances within data set, thus any conventional two class models becomes incapable.
 And since one Class SVM model learns only on the minority class the imbalance and big data issue becomes obsolete.